sportstalk247/sdk-javascript/README.md

 ### onChatEvent(event: EventResult)
 This is the most critical callback.
 Each **new** chat event seen by the sdk client instance will be passed to this callback.
 It is possible to render the entire chat experience with just this callback, and mosst other callbacks (such as onGoalEvent) are just convenience wrappers for the Sportstalk custom event system.

+Please take a loook at the different eventtype keys in `src/models/ChatModels.ts` in interface `EventType`.
+Your code should be preparred to accept any of these events and render appropriately.

 Your UI solution should accept each chat event and render it.
 This callback could also be used to trigger push notifications.

 ### onGoalEvent(event: EventResult)